 Japan has the highest incidence in the world, with an annual incidence of 300/100,000 children under the age of four years 10.
 Worldwide, it is the commonest vasculitis in children 9.
-It is slightly more common is males, M:F, 1.4:1 10.
+It is slightly more common in males, M:F, 1.4:1 10.

 It is more common in siblings, ~3% siblings will be diagnosed with Kawasaki, this equates to a ten-fold increased risk in a sibling.
 It is also more likely in children of affected parents, although no genetic link has been identified 10.

-In the United States, it is most commonly seen in children of Asian ethnicity, in particular Japanese, but less commonly in African americans and least commonly in Caucasians.
+In the United States, it is most commonly seen in children of Asian ethnicity, in particular Japanese, but less commonly in African Americans and least commonly in Caucasians.

 Persistent fever is the commonest way with which most children present.
 The specific signs and symptoms vary with the stage of disease:

 - fever that is refractory to antibiotics

 - non-exudative conjunctivitis (90%)

 - coronary aneurysms